kiensh/Annotate/README.md

   - 📝 **Text** annotations with drag & edit support.
 - ✨ **Fade/Persist Mode:** Control whether annotations fade out after a duration or persist on the screen.
 - 🌈 **Color Picker:** Easily select and persist your preferred color.
+- ⬛ **Board**: Toggle whiteboard or blackboard based on system appearance.
 - 🎛️ **Menu Bar Integration:** Quick access via a status icon.
 - 🧹 **Auto-Clear Option:** Automatically clear all drawings when toggling the overlay.
 - ⌨️ **Keyboard Shortcuts:** Switch between modes and toggle the overlay with customizable keyboard shortcuts.